oslabs-beta/tkyo-drift/tkyo-drift/README.md

+TODO: Add an explanation for why the first value will never show drift

+TODO: Add an install section

+TODO: Add section to readme about how to determine the amount of clusters in pythonKMeans.py (num_of_clusters = int(np.sqrt(num_vectors / 2)))

+TODO: Add a section to readme about embedding max length, tokenization, and silent truncation

+TODO: Changine embedding model names (for example, from 'lexical' to 'bagofwords') will brick the log.
+Warn the people.

 # AI Temporal Knowledge Yield Output Drift Tracker (TKYO Drift)

 TKYO Drift is a lightweight, transparent drift tracking library for AI workflows.
 It embeds I/O Pairs and compares them to a configurable baseline to detect drift in semantic, conceptual, or lexical meaning over time.